Skip to main content

 Design Files #

-- Honeycomb Jig: A grid-aligned corner stop template designed to help position the honeycomb grid relative to the laser’s origin.
+• Honeycomb Jig: A template used to align and position the honeycomb table relative to the laser frame.

 1. Honeycomb Working Bed Setup #